Estimation of spatial and time scales of collective behaviors of active matters through learning hydrodynamic equations from particle dynamics: Methods

 \subsection{Estimation of hydrodynamic equations}

-Besides many methods for the data-driven discovery of dynamical systems, SINDy provides a promising way to identify the dynamical equations from data\cite{Rudy:2017}.
-To discover PDEs from data, we select only the most informative terms about the dynamics, efficiently handling spatiotemporal data, a key feature of many models.
+Besides many methods for the data-driven discovery of dynamical systems, SINDy provides a promising way to identify the dynamical equations from data\NY{\cite{Rudy:2017}}.
+To discover PDEs from data, we select only the most informative terms about the dynamics.
 We use sparse regression to estimate the hydrodynamic equations consistent with the data of coarse-grained fields discussed in the previous section.
-For this purpose, we first create a comprehensive set of dictionary terms that adhere to symmetries and conservation principles.
-We achieve this by gathering individual spatial derivative variables and other hydrodynamic quantities.
-Moreover, to explore the complexities of parameterized systems, the SINDy method \cite{Brunton2016} can be extended to analyze parameterized systems by incorporating the parameter as an additional variable in the governing equations.
-We focus on two non-equilibrium dynamical models, the Vicsek Model and the ABPs.
-These models exhibit significant sensitivity to the parameters $\eta$ and $\Pe$, respectively.
-Variations in these parameters can drive the systems through phase transitions, resulting in transitions between distinct dynamical states.
-By systematically varying these parameters and collecting time-series data, we can comprehensively characterize the range of dynamical behaviors exhibited by both models.
-Here, we emphasize $26$ dictionary terms, including the parameter-dependent terms related to the density field, and $22$ dictionary terms for polarization fields, ensuring a focus on aspects most relevant to hydrodynamics.